How to Create A Morning Routine for All-Day Productivity

-They say living is supposed to be easy in the summer – but if you’re like me, mornings don’t seem to get any easier.
+They say living is supposed to be easy in the summer – but if you’re like me, my morning routine don’t seem to get any easier.
 As temperatures rise and energy levels fall, it’s easy to fall into a summertime productivity slump.

 Although mornings might not come naturally to all of us, starting your day on the right foot can make all the difference to your productivity.
 One study on morning moods revealed that employees who start their day with a positive mood tended to provide higher quality work and were more productive throughout the day.